An official Word document of these bylaws may be downloaded here.

 ARTICLE VI – Officers

 Section 1.
 The Officers shall be elected by the Board at a May, June or July meeting, or as soon as possible thereafter, to take office immediately.
-Any Director, Officer, Individual Member, or Member Club may nominate any Individual Member as an Officer, and nominations may be offered at the Board meeting.
+Any Director, Officer or Individual Member may nominate any Individual Member as an Officer, and nominations may be offered at the Board meeting.
 The President shall send to each Director an initial list of nominations for Officers at least seven (7) days in advance of the Board meeting when the election of Officers shall be held.
+The election shall be by secret ballot.
 In cases where no candidate for an office receives a majority vote on the first ballot, runoff votes will be held, dropping the lowest running candidate after each ballot.

 Section 2.
 In order to be eligible for nomination and service as an Officer, an individual must be an Individual Member in good standing.